How Pele's visit reshaped Nigerian football

 The game took place on 4 February - and started badly for the home side.

 "I talked to my players and said, 'Look, we have to do something.
-We cannot be slaughtered here on our ground.'"
+We cannot be slaughtered here on our ground'."

 Izilein's plan involved him taking on the game's most difficult task.